pailozka/SHEPHERD/README.md

         --saved_node_embeddings_path checkpoints/<BEST_PRETRAIN_CHECKPOINT>.ckpt \
         --best_ckpt PATH/TO/BEST_MODEL_CHECKPOINT.ckpt
 ```
 To generate predictions on your own dataset, please use `--patient_data my_data`.
-To generate predictions on simulated test patients, please use `--patient_data test_predict`.
+To generate predictions on simulated test patients, please use `--patient_data disease_simulated`.
 If using the provided checkpoint models, `checkpoints/<BEST_PRETRAIN_CHECKPOINT>.ckpt` should be `checkpoints/pretrain.ckpt` and `PATH/TO/BEST_MODEL_CHECKPOINT.ckpt` should be `checkpoints/disease_characterization.ckpt`.

 To see and/or modify the default hyperparameters, please see the `get_predict_hparams()` function in `shepherd/hparams.py`.